 Courtesy counts.
 Don’t hog the pole.
 Don’t eat here.
 Don’t primp or clip your nails.
 Do give your seat to the elderly.
 No manspreading.
-No sneezing on other people.
+Cover your mouth when you sneeze.
 That sort of thing.

 The campaign is bright and succinct, but what I like most about it is the shining headline: “Be Someone Who Makes it a Better Ride For Everyone.”

 On the subway, anyone can make it a better ride.
 But in Creative Operations it takes a specialist — a Dragon Wrangler!

 Dragon Wranglers run the business and operations side of the creative team — managing of all kinds of initiatives and details and daily tasks that keep the trains running on time, that embrace creativity and help it soar.
 We drive the organization towards better outcomes.

 Creative Operation Dragon Wranglers are the systematic and efficient members of the team who lend stability by keeping projects moving, warning of potential hazards, and keeping ahead of deadlines.
 It ain’t easy, and sometimes it’s stressful.
 But it’s my chosen work, and I personally get a lot of satisfaction from making a difference for everyone.
 (Although, contrary to the MTA’s assertion, others might NOT thank you!)

 Production Schedules:Define deliverables requirements in terms of assets and deadlines, and reverse-engineer timelines and schedules that drive a linear creative and production process to improve the odds of a smooth landing.